COVID-19 pandemic in Romania: 22 March – 2 April 2020: First deaths, national lockdown, Suceava quarantine

 On 22 March, the first three deaths were reported in Romania.
 All three had preexisting conditions: one was on dialysis, one had terminal lung cancer, and one had diabetes.
-The next day, on 23 March, Suceava's main hospital, the Saint John the New Emergency County Hospital of Suceava, one of the largest in the country, reported at least seventy medical personnel infected with COVID-19, and 2 patients passing away.
+The next day, on 23 March, Suceava's main hospital, the Saint John the New Emergency County Hospital of Suceava, one of the largest in the country, reported at least 70 medical personnel infected with COVID-19, and 2 patients dying.
 Over the following days, their numbers would increase.
 The hospital director was dismissed, shortly thereafter, for mismanagement.

 Following a surge in new confirmed cases, on 24 March, the government announced Military Ordinance No.3, instituting a national lockdown and calling in the military to support police and Gendarmerie personnel in enforcing the new restrictions.
-Movement outside the home or household is prohibited, with some exceptions (work, buying food or medicine etc.).
+Movement outside the home or household was prohibited, with some exceptions (work, buying food or medicine etc.).
 People over 65 were allowed to leave their homes only between 11 a.m. and 1 p.m.
 Two days later, on 26 March, the state airline TAROM suspended all internal flights.

-A fourth Military Ordinance has been issued on 29 March, further strengthening previously imposed fines and restrictions.
+A fourth Military Ordinance was issued on 29 March, further strengthening previously imposed fines and restrictions.
 Two more would soon follow, issued close to the end of the next day; namely, a fifth, extending the ban on international travel, and a sixth, placing Suceava, along with eight adjacent communes, under total quarantine, the first Romanian city to be placed under complete lockdown since the start of the outbreak in late February, holding over a quarter of all infected cases, and about two-thirds of all infected medical personnel.
 Some hospital staff have quit, others have signed a petition stating they "are sent to death barehanded".

 On 2 April, Harghita reported its first case, becoming the last county in Romania to report at least one case.